rdlh/XenoAppWindows/README.md

 ### To package the app for Windows Store :
-Copy all files generated when packaging the app (files in unpacked/release-builds/XenoApp-win32-ia32) into "unpacked" folder, then delete "release-builds" folder from "unpacked"
+Copy all files generated when packaging the app (files in unpacked/release-builds/XenoApp-win32-ia32) into "unpacked" folder, then delete "release-builds" folder from "unpacked"<br/>
 Then run the following command from an elevated PowerShell (run as Administrator) in root folder :
 ```
 electron-windows-store `
             --input-directory unpacked `
             --output-directory store `
             --package-version {version e.g. 1.0.0.0} `
-            --package-name AskTechnologiesInc.1809610ACFD3C `
+            --package-name XenoApp `
             --package-display-name XenoApp `
             --package-description {description} `
             --assets assets `
             --publisher CN=8D9F185A-3885-4A4D-82B6-4215CABDDBA7 `
-            --publisher-display-name "Ask Technologies, Inc."
+            --publisher-display-name "Ask Technologies, Inc." `
+            --identity-name AskTechnologiesInc.1809610ACFD3C
 ```

 This will create an .appx file in store folder that can be submitted to the Microsoft store